soumyakbhattacharyya/ara-framework/README.md

-# ara-framework
+# release-manager
 prototype implementation for an extensible application release automation framework

 ## why

-* Because we think traditional release management process will be rocket powered by embracing the concept of "deployment as code"
+* to implement mvp that helps you perform release management for you artifact

 ## concepts